Unprecedented flooding hits Iran, forces village evacuations

 State television said several villages near rivers and dams in different provinces had been evacuated.

+Tens of thousands of people have been displaced, and thousands put in emergency shelters provided by the government, state media said.

-The country’s crude oil pipelines have avoided damage from flooding in recent days and the transfer of oil is taking place normally, Iranian Oil Pipeline and Telecommunication Co director Abbasali Jafarinasab was quoted as saying by the oil ministry’s SHANA news website.
+The country’s crude oil pipelines have avoided damage from flooding and the transfer of oil is taking place normally, Iranian Oil Pipeline and Telecommunication Co director Abbasali Jafarinasab was quoted as saying by the oil ministry’s SHANA news website.

+The United Nations Office for the Coordination of Humanitarian Affairs (OCHA) said in a statement that it was ready to offer help to Iran, but “challenges caused by unilateral sanctions will affect the UN response and the accountability of UN to deliver the appropriate support”.

+U.S. President Donald Trump last year abandoned a 2015 nuclear agreement between Iran and six world powers, and reimposed sanctions on Tehran.

-Reporting by Babak Dehghanpisheh in Geneva and Bozorgmehr Sharafedin in London; Editing by Dale Hudson and David Goodman
+Reporting by Babak Dehghanpisheh in Geneva, Bozorgmehr Sharafedin in London, Tom Miles in Geneva, Editing by David Goodman and Ed Osmond